What Do I Do with an Employee Who Always Runs Late?

 Create a consequence for future lateness.
 Communicate these to your employee, and track their progress.
 Balance out the potential negative results of future incidents by encouraging positive behavior as well.
 If your employee improves, recognize the change by telling them you appreciate their cooperation.

-Creating a dynamic, productive workplace takes firm, but sensitive leadership.
+Creating a dynamic, productive workplace takes a firm, but sensitive leadership.
 It also takes good employees.
 By finding the right people, you eliminate the need for most forms of discipline or corrective policies.
 A strong recruiting partner, like SmartTalent, helps you find these enthusiastic, engaged workers.

 Contact SmartTalent today to learn how they can help you build the best possible team.